q-inho/q-inho.github.io/_posts/Quantum Computation & Information/Quantum Computing Fundamentals/2022-02-21-qc-fundamental-logic-gates.md

 ## NOR gate

 The NOR gate output is 0 when at least one of the input bits is 1.
 So, it will output 1 when both input signal A and input signal B is 0.
 NOR gate stands for NOT of OR gate and it shows flipped results of OR gate.
-In the text, the output bit can be written as $\overline{A+B}$.
+In the text, the output bit can be written as \\(\overline{A+B}\\).

 #### Circuit Diagram